Share your research

 We want to hear about strategic perspectives, innovative ideas, and opportunities for collaboration – and we welcome provocative or challenging thought starters and discussions.

-This is an opportunity to share your work to a room of expert peers and potential partners, and:
+This is an opportunity to share your work with a room of expert peers and potential partners, and:

-• present case studies or real-world interventions that are ready to scale
+- present case studies or real-world interventions that are ready to scale, and

 Research Summit themes